-August is one of the most beautiful months of the year here.
+August, when we hold the Summer Festival, is one of the most beautiful months of the year here.
 Sierra Vista, located at 4600 feet elevation, is five to ten degrees cooler than Tucson.
 The monsoon season should be in full swing with spectacular thunder showers on many afternoons.
 These showers cool things off nicely and bring us a second spring, painting the hills and valleys a beautiful shade of green.
 Be sure to bring your rain gear so that you will be prepared.

 Birding on fort huachuca: VISITOR ACCESS

 You'll need a visitor access approval for your trip at Fort Huachuca.
 If you haven't already done so please plan to have your approved Visitor ID card in hand for the start of the trip.
 It is processed in person at the Visitor Control Center located at the Van Deman Gate.
 They do a quick background check, take a photo and issue an ID card.

 The Visitor Control Center is open from 5:30 am until 7:30 pm Mon-Fri, and 8:00 am to 8:00 pm Sat and Sun, and is where you get your clearance.
 It is located at the Van Deman Gate, Hatfield Street (not the Buffalo Soldier Gate).
 Follow signs to Fort Huachuca, Van Deman Gate from the junction of Hwy 90 and Buffalo Soldier Trail.

 Full details can be found here.
 For further assistance please contact the Visitor Control Center (520) 454 2323 directly.